-Racial division is still a major problem across Blackburn—not just in its Asian quarter.
+Racial segregation is still a major problem across Blackburn—not just in its Asian quarter.
 But if council integration projects can champion the quality of the town's food offerings as well as assist local business owners, there will be many reasons for residents to come together.

 All photos by Akash Khadka.